International outcry grows over 'unbearably desperate' situation in Gaza hospitals

 No cease-fire until all hostages are released, Netanyahu says

-In a televised speech Saturday, Israeli Prime Minister Benjamin Netanyahu said there would be no cease-fire until all hostages are released.
+In a televised speech Saturday, Netanyahu said there would be no cease-fire until all hostages are released.

 He also said Israel was forging ahead with his vision for post-war Gaza, which clashes with Washington's ideas.
 Netanyahu said Gaza will be demilitarized and Israel will maintain security control for the foreseeable future, saying that the Palestinian Authority would have no role there.